Understanding Linux File Permissions

 What Does chmod 777 Mean

-Setting 777 permissions to a file or directory means that it will be readable, writable and executable by all users and may pose a huge security risk.
-This article explains the basic Linux permissions model and what the numbers corresponding to the permissions mean.
+Setting 777 permissions (chmod 777) to a file or directory means that it will be readable, writable and executable by all users and may pose a huge security risk.

 How to Recursively Change the File's Permissions in Linux

 Linux is a multi-user system and access to the files is controlled through the file permissions, attributes, and ownership.
-In this article we'll explain how to recursively change permissions of files and directories.
+In this article, we'll explain how to recursively change the permissions of files and directories.

 Chmod Command in Linux (File Permissions)